 For each of the above areas ambitions are set and a strategic approach is taken to continued development and improvement work.
 Each company is responsible for transforming these ambitions into specific measures and actions.
-During the financial year, work continued to map Stena Metall's sustainability work with the UN's Global Sustainable Development Goals.
+During the financial year, work continued to map Stena Metall's sustainability work

+Development Goals.
 The goals where the Group is deemed to have the greatest impact have been identified.
 Work continues to determine specific activities that can contribute in the work to achieve these goals.